openstack-archive/instack-undercloud/README-source.md

 1. Complete the initial setup.

-         cd $TRIPLEO_ROOT
          source instack-undercloud/instack-sourcerc
          source tripleo-incubator/scripts/devtest_variables.sh
          tripleo install-dependencies
          tripleo set-usergroup-membership

+1. Verify membership in the libvirtd group
+2.
          # verify you are in the libvirtd group
          id | grep libvirtd
-         # if not, start a new shell to pick it up, then re-run all of this step
+         # if not, start a new shell to pick it up
          sudo su - stack
+         cd instack
+         source instack-undercloud/instack-sourcerc
+         source tripleo-incubator/scripts/devtest_variables.sh

 1. Create the virtual environment.